Ubspy/dotfiles/readme.md

 # Post Install Guide (this part is more for me specifically, but if you wanna read it go ahead)
+### Installing a bootloader
+- Install the `refind-efi` package from pacman
+- Run the command `refind-install`
+- To make it look decent, install [a theme](https://github.com/bobafetthotmail/refind-theme-regular) using the command `sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/bobafetthotmail/refind-theme-regular/master/install.sh)"`
 ### Adding a new user
 - Add new user using `useradd -m -G [group] -s [shell for user] [username]`
 ### Get wireless working